ajlamarc/ajlamarc-blog/about.md

 Writers say that writing is the best way to understand ideas.

 They might be a bit biased.
-I'll give it a shot and _report_ back :slightly_smiling_face:.
+I'll give it a shot and _report_ back 🙂.